Making the Case for Macdonald, Raynor and Banks Having a Fifth Ideal Par-3 Design

 The basic premise of this “new” Ideal par-3 is that it plays the same length as a Biarritz, roughly between 215 yards and 225 yards, but lacks the tier and swale in front of the green.
 In most cases, the green of this style appears to be the size of the green proper on a Biarritz, that is the tier behind the swale.
 The outlier is the 16th at Yeamans.
 No swale is indicated on the drawing but the green complex appears to have the same size as an entire Biarritz complex, including the front plateau that was always mowed at fairway height when they were built.

 Some versions of this hole require carrying a hazard to reach the green, others do not.
-Some bunkers are placed right before the green as at Southampton and Dedham, in other cases they set well back as with Mountain Lake, and Essex.
+Some bunkers are placed right before the green as at Southampton and Dedham, in other cases they are set well back as with Mountain Lake, and Essex.

 Versions have strip bunkers on both sides of the green.
 There are those that have bunkering down only one side.
 Charleston’s green has no sand features and none were indicated on the original drawing.